• Skip to primary navigation

 • I find that these have the perfect amount of maple flavor, but feel free to experiment with some maple extract to really amplify the flavor.
 I haven't tested it, so please let us know in the comments if you do!
 I wouldn't recommend more than ¼ teaspoon.

 Did you make my gluten free maple cookies?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!
+And don't forget to subscribe to get new recipes directly in your inbox.

 Print Recipe

-Extra chewy and rich, these maple cookies are a dreamy Fall treat!
+Extra chewy and rich, these maple cookies are a dreamy fall treat!

 Course Dessert, Snack